 3 mistakes to avoid when writing your hook

-Now that we have an idea of how to compose our story’s hook, let’s look at a few of the pitfalls new writers make that make it more difficult to hold an agent’s attention in a query letter.
+Now that we have an idea of how to compose our story’s hook, let’s look at a few of the pitfalls new writers make when pitching their query letters to a literary agency.

 1. Including too much backstory

 Exposition is tricky to master in a story, and it’s even more cumbersome in the limited space that a query letter hook allows.